manwar/perlweeklychallenge-club/challenge-150/james-smith/README.md

 ***Write a script to generate all square-free integers <= 500.
 In mathematics, a square-free integer (or squarefree integer) is an integer which is divisible by no perfect square other than 1.
 That is, its prime factorization has exactly one factor for each prime that appears in it.
 For example, 10 = 2 x 5 is square-free, but 18 = 2 x 3 x 3 is not, because 18 is divisible by 9 = 3**2

 ## The solution

+Rather than searching for all square factors, we realise that we only need to search for the squares of primes {e.g. a number which is a multiple of `36=6*6` is also a multiple of both `4=2*2` and `9=3*3`.

+So we do passes first we create a list of prime squares.
+Again we use our nasty 2 line "prime" generator.
+Except this time we store and check against `prime^2` rather than just prime.
+Note we do the extra work of getting the square of the primes, rather than just the primes themselves here - so we do the "squaring operation" once only - and not every time through the loop from `1..$N`.

+The second pass (OK in compact form - may not be the most efficient as `$N` gets large) is a set of nested greps.
+The inner one returns an empty list if there are is a prime squared factor - and so negating it returns true.

 ```perl
 my($N,@p2) = (@ARGV?$ARGV[0]:500,4);